chikadevops/DevOps-Projects/02.Linux_Shell_Scripting_(Calculator)/README.md

         read -p "Enter a starting number (between 1 and 10): " startnum read -p "Enter the ending number (between 1 and 10): " endnum

-#### #Here, the above syntax is simply saying that if the user's input saved in the `$str`string is 'p', then it should ask for a starting number and save the input in a "`startnum`" string.
+#### #The above syntax is simply saying that if the user's input saved in the `$str`string is 'p', then it should ask for a starting number and save the input in a "`startnum`" string.
 Then it should ask for the ending number and save the user input in an "`endnum`" string.
 We used and if-statement.

         # Validate that startnum is less than or equal to endnum
         if [ "$startnum" -gt "$endnum" ]; then